 The Net had <number>check ins. <Alt NCS>do you concur?

-Please standby for the Gwinnett County ARES HF net at 2000 hours local time.
+Please standby for the Gwinnett County ARES net at 2015 hours local time.

 <If the numbers don’t concur, work with the Alt NCS to resolve the discrepancy.
 If they concur, submit the number of total attendees, the NCS name and callsign, the Alt NCS name and callsign, and any comments about the net using the spreadsheet entitled, “GARS Net Check-Ins” in our shared Google Docs spreadsheet.
 In that spreadsheet, enter this information in the “GARS 2M Nets” worksheet for the date of the net.
 If you don’t have access to this document or need assistance doing this, please request help from the GARS Net Manager, Chuck McCord, KK4TKJ